 How to Make Friends

 “I don’t have any friends!”
 “No one likes me!”
 Have you ever heard a student say these words?
 Did it absolutely break your heart?
 It’s broken mine.
+If you have ever had a student struggle with knowing how to make friends, keep reading my friend, and I will give you everything you need to strategically teach them this complex social skill.

 As I began researching this topic, it became evident to me that many people don’t know how to make friends, and I am not just talking about people with Autism or Social Language Disorders.
 I was talking to my best friend the other day about her (typically developing) son who is having a hard time finding a group of friends at school.
 I asked her if she has tried teaching him how to make friends and she said “I don’t know how to make friends; it is just something that happens.”

 Now that got me thinking.
+How do we make friends?

 Is making friends something that just happens naturally?
 Or is there a magic formula that will bring you success?